Skip to content

 Sayiir — Fast, Simple Durable Workflow Engine

 The fast, simple durable workflow engine.
-Zero learning curve — just write normal Python or Rust.
+Graph-based, continuation-driven execution — just write normal Python, TypeScript, or Rust.
 Native performance, automatic checkpointing, no infrastructure to deploy.

 Zero Learning Curve

-pip install sayiir or add a Cargo dependency.
-No orchestrator to deploy, no infrastructure to manage.
+pip install sayiir, pnpm add sayiir, or add a Cargo dep.
+No orchestrator to deploy.

 Pluggable & Lightweight

-Swap backends, codecs, and runners.
+Swap backends, codecs, runners.
 InMemory for tests, Postgres for production.
-Minimal footprint.

 from sayiir import task, Flow, run_workflow